-This will compute the PMAC of "msglen" bytes of "msg" using the key "key" of length "keylen" bytes and the cipher specified by the "cipher" th entry in the cipher_descriptor table.
-It will store the MAC in "out" with the same rules as omac_done.
+This will compute the PMAC of "msglen" bytes of "msg" using the key "key" of length "keylen" bytes and the cipher specified by the "cipher" the entry in the cipher\descriptor table.
+It will store the MAC in "out" with the same rules as omac\done.